 You may schedule a free class visit to the Peggy Notebaert Nature Museum (2430 N. Cannon Drive, across Fullerton Avenue from the Lincoln Park Zoo).
+Please allow at least two weeks' notice before a visit.
 Information about the museum can be found at https://naturemuseum.org/.
 To discuss and schedule a visit, please contact Zack Ater, Senior Director of Guest Experience and Engagement at zater@naturemuseum.org or 773-755-5121.